Selkup people

-The Selkup (селькупы) are a Samoyedic-speaking Uralic ethnic group native to Siberia.
-They live in the northern parts of Tomsk Oblast, Krasnoyarsk Krai and Tyumen Oblast (with Yamalo-Nenets Autonomous Okrug).
+The Selkup (селькупы) are an Indigenous people of Siberia traditionally settling in the northern parts of Tomsk Oblast, Krasnoyarsk Krai and Tyumen Oblast (with Yamalo-Nenets Autonomous Okrug).
+Their original language belongs to the Samoyedic branch of the Uralic family.

+The Selkups are included in the list of so-called Indigenous small-numbered peoples of the North, Siberia, and the Far East of Russia.